Serj-Sxhx/Vaults/Political Philosophy.md

 ---

 # Should the state guarantee universal healthcare?
+- Rawls, Yes: Health is a fundamental human right
+- Nozick: It's birthed from unfair means.
 # Should there be an inheritance tax?
+- Rawls,
+- Nozick
 # Should there be a draft army?
+Rawls - Draft through random process
+Nozick - Volunteer, individuals have the right to contract to risk
 # Should you be aloud to sell your Vote
+Rawls - behind a veil of ignorance, the vote is the individuals rights Nozick - Under your own discretion can sell you vote, who should tell you not to?

 ---

 ---